mihai-max/website/README.md

 A form to send emails instead of your email address, google analytics support and a cookie popup with a privacy policy

 ## License

-This project is open-source and available under the LGPL-2.1 license.
+mihai-max/website © 2024 by Mihai Laudat is licensed under Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International

 ## Contact